Salesman Sample Stoves / Toy & Child

 types of stoves pictured.
 It is a price guide, but when those values are compared to what

-are typically selling for today on eBay there are enormous disparities.
+are typically selling for today on eBay these days there are enormous disparities.

 Be aware and do research!!